 The Submitting Organization is the one supplying the format, it identifies the organization that created this Space Packet Secondary Header format.
 If the Organization is not yet registered it must register in the SANA Organizations registry following the RMP rules.

-The Format Point of Contact identifies the contact person in the organization who is identified as the point of contact.
+The Format Point of Contact identifies the contact person in the Submitting Organization who is identified as the point of contact.
 If the person is not yet registered they must register in the SANA Contact registry following the RMP rules.

-The Source document is the identifier of the document where the header format is formally specified.
+The Header Format Source Document Name is the identifier of the document where the header format is formally specified.
 If this document is not yet registered it must be entered into the References registry.
-The Submitting Organization may provide a URN which has additional information, descriptions, or even code fragments that can interpret the Secondary Header Format.
+The Submitting Organization may provide an optional Uniform Resource Name (URN) which has additional information, descriptions, or even code fragments that can interpret the Secondary Header Format.

-NOTE: the registry description Source Document should clearly document the Data Structure (description needed to interpret the data: fields, types, sizes), Endian-ness (big or little endian of the encapsulated data), and any other details needed to interpret this Secondary Header Format.
+NOTE: the Header Format Source Document should clearly document the Data Structure (description needed to interpret the data: fields, types, sizes), Endian-ness (big or little endian of the encapsulated data), and any other details needed to interpret this Secondary Header Format.
 There is no requirement to use a specific approach for these format descriptions, but one of the existing CCSDS approaches, such as Spacecraft Onboard Interface Services--XML Specification for Electronic Data Sheets (EDS/DoT) (CCSDS 876.0-B-1) or XML Telemetric and Command Exchange (XTCE) (CCSDS 660.0-B-1) should preferentially be adopted.

 B2.2.2 Registry rules